ageitgey/node-unfluff/README.md

 ## Install

-To install the command-line `article-extractor` utility:
+To install the command-line `node-article-extractor` utility:

-    npm install -g article-extractor
+    npm install -g node-article-extractor

-To install the `article-extractor` module for use in your Node.js project:
+To install the `node-article-extractor` module for use in your Node.js project:

-    npm install --save article-extractor
+    npm install --save node-article-extractor

 ## Usage

-You can use `article-extractor` from node or right on the command line!
+You can use `node-article-extractor` from node or right on the command line!

 ### Extracted data elements

-This is what `article-extractor` will try to grab from a web page:
+This is what `node-article-extractor` will try to grab from a web page:
 - `title` - The document's title (from the &lt;title&gt; tag)
 - `softTitle` - A version of `title` with less truncation
 - `date` - The document's publication date